Peer-Stevens/peer/use-case.md

 Pressing "self-identifcation settings" will take the user to the list of all of the experiences that they identify with concerning their disability, and toggle each one back on or off.

 Pressing "notification settings" will take the user to their OS settings where they can configure the push notifications for this app.

+## Authentication Use Case

+There is a button at the top right of the main view, underneath the button for the settings.
+Pressing this button takes the user to a new view where there are two text fields, one labeled "Email address" and one labeled "Password".
+Underneath these fields is a button labeled "Sign in" and another labeled "Sign up".

+If the user does not have an account:

+The user can click the button labeled "Sign up".
+After clicking this button, they are taken to a view that contains three fields: one labeled "Email address", one emailed "Password", and the last labeled "Confirm password".
+After the user enters one of their email addresses and selects a password and enters it into the bottom two boxes, they are signed into the app successfully.

+If the user already has an account:

+After entering their username and selected password, the user can press the "Sign-in" button.
+After validating that their credentials exist and are correct,  they are successfully signed into the app.